Opportunity to Implement SCIENCE+C Pathway

 - The Science+C Pathway embeds computing skill development within the core science courses: Biology, Chemistry, and Physics.

-- Each course includes units on key science topics while building foundational computer modeling skills.
+- Each course includes units on key science topicswhile building foundational computer modeling skills.
 Students learn to use and then modify computational models to explore science concepts and conduct “What if?” experiments to deepen their knowledge.
-In this way, the curriculum is a tool for facilitating student learning—giving them opportunities to take control of their own learning process.

-- The computer modeling tool we use, NetLogo Web, was specifically designed for online use.
-Student materials will be provided online in digital format, can be used with Google Classroom, and are fully customizable to fit face-to-face, remote, and hybrid learning.
+- Student materials will be provided online in digital format, can be used with Google Classroom, and are fully customizable to fit face-to-face, remote, and hybrid learning.

 - No previous computational modeling experience is required!
-The project includes yearlong professional development to prepare teachers to use best practices for integrating models and modeling into their science classrooms.
+The project includes yearlong professional development (PD), by experienced Science+C teachers and co-designers, to prepare teachers to use best practices for integrating models and modeling into their science classrooms.

-- Participating schools will receive the courses and ongoing professional development for free.
+- Participating schools will receive the courses, professional development and ongoing support for free.

 - Teachers will receive a stipend for their participation.